Actuarially sound means that the term of the annuity is fixed and is equal to or shorter than the owner’s Medicaid life expectancy.

 “Name on the Check Rule”

-The period of ineligibility imposed by the State Medicaid agency if uncompensated transfers have occurred within the lookback period.
+The Penalty Period is the period of ineligibility imposed by the State Medicaid agency if uncompensated transfers have occurred within the lookback period.
 An applicant must be considered “otherwise eligible” aside from the transfer.
 The length of the penalty period is based on the amount transferred and the state’s specific divestment penalty divisor.

-The rate at which a long-term care facility charges an individual that is paying out-of-pocket for care or not receiving Medicaid benefits.
+The Private-Pay Rate is the rate at which a long-term care facility charges an individual that is paying out-of-pocket for care or not receiving Medicaid benefits.

 Qualified Income Trust (“QIT”) or “Miller Trust”

-Letters from secondary market buyers that support an annuity’s inability to be bought or sold due to its restrictive provisions.
+Refusal Letters are letters from secondary market buyers that support an annuity’s inability to be bought or sold due to its restrictive provisions.

-The amount of monthly shelter expenses for which the community spouse is responsible.
+The Shelter Standard is the amount of monthly shelter expenses for which the community spouse is responsible.
 If a community spouse has monthly shelter expenses in excess of the Shelter Standard, he or she may be entitled to an increased Monthly Maintenance Needs Allowance (MMNA).
 This figure varies from state to state.

-The date used by the State Medicaid agency to take a “snapshot” of a couple’s finances to determine eligibility.
+The Snapshot Date is the date used by the State Medicaid agency to take a “snapshot” of a couple’s finances to determine eligibility.
 In states that impose a minimum and maximum Community Spouse Resource Allowance (CSRA), the snapshot date determines the couple’s protected amount.
 Under federal law, the snapshot date is the first day of continuous institutionalization.